Shipping Continuous Business Outcomes in 2023

 Paul Gottsegen

-Paul is Partner and President, ISG Client Experience, managing the firm’s marketing activity, including demand generation, branding and communications.
-From 2019 to 2023, Paul led the ISG Research business to great heights and continues as Chair, ISG Research.
+Paul is President, ISG Client Experience, managing the firm’s marketing activity globally, including demand generation, branding and communications.
+He is a leader in the firm’s work to establish and maintain a leading position in AI and new technologies and to capitalize on the opportunities they present.
+From 2019 to 2023, Paul led the ISG Research business to great heights, and continues as Chair, ISG Research.

-The first 20 years of his career, Paul was a classic product marketing leader for PC hardware, including launching the industry’s first network servers.
+Paul was a classic product marketing leader for PC hardware for the first 20 years of his career, including launching the industry’s first network servers.
 He has since applied that product marketing experience to CMO roles in large services firms.
 While marketing is his “center of gravity,” he has led large sales organizations and has been a general manager with full P&L responsibility.

 Prior to ISG, he was the Chief Marketing Officer for Mindtree and Infosys, completing end-to-end branding and marketing turnarounds.
 As Vice President of Enterprise Marketing at HP, Dell Inc., and Compaq earlier in his career, Paul led product marketing, revenue marketing and enterprise alliances for the network server businesses.
-As owner of Compaq’s largest P&L, Paul led 40 percent annual revenue growth per year.

 Paul is Board Chair of the Gastric Cancer Foundation.
-He holds a bachelor’s degree in computer science from Brandeis University and a master’s degree in business administration from The Wharton School.
+He holds a bachelor’s degree in computer science from Brandeis University and an MBA from The Wharton School.

 Prashant Kelker